+Good governance

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+What is the policy to assess good governance practices of the investee companies?

 Good governance is assessed with the Norm Assessment, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 The assessed investee companies implement good governance practices accordingly.

 What is the asset allocation planned for this financial product?

-This fund invests at least 51% of its assets in assets that meet ESG standards defined by the Company (#1 Aligned with E/S characteristics).
-At least 10% of the fund's assets are invested in sustainable investments (#1A Sustainable).
+This fund invests at least 60% of its assets in assets that meet ESG standards defined by the Company (#1 Aligned with E/S characteristics).
+At least 5% of the fund's assets are invested in sustainable investments (#1A Sustainable).

-Up to 49% of the fund's assets can be invested in assets for which the ESG assessment methodology is not applied or for which ESG data coverage is not complete (#2 Other).
-Within this quota, investments of up to 49% of the fund's assets in investments for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.
+Up to 40% of the fund's assets can be invested in assets for which the ESG assessment methodology is not applied or for which ESG data coverage is not complete (#2 Other).
+Within this quota, investments of up to 40% of the fund's assets in investments for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.
 This tolerance does not apply to the Norm Assessment, so companies are required to apply good governance practices.

-Asset allocation

-describes the share of investments in specific assets.
+Asset allocation describes the share of investments in specific assets.

-Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure operational activities of investee companies.
+Taxonomy-aligned activities are expressed as a share of:

+- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.